Forex Market: Indian rupee rises against US dollar | DH Latest News, DH NEWS, Latest News, NEWS, Business , US dollar, Forex, indian rupees, Indian Rupee, Forex Foreign Exchang, Forex Market, US Dollar Index, US dollars

-Mumbai: The Indian rupee edged higher against the US dollar in the forex market.
-Forex traders said the rupee is trading in a narrow range as investors remain cautious ahead of the BRICS summit and US Federal Reserve Chair Jerome Powell’s speech at Jackson Hole Symposium this week.
+Mumbai: The Indian rupee gained against the US dollar on Wednesday.
+The positive sentiment in equity markets supported the Indian currency.
+But, the rising crude oil prices and strengthening dollar weighed on the Indian currency.

-At the interbank foreign exchange, the domestic currency opened at 83.02, then touched a high of 82.92 against the American currency ,registering a rise of 7 paise over its last close.
-On Tuesday, the Indian rupee had recovered from its all-time low levels and settled higher by 14 paise at 82.99 against the US dollar.
+At the interbank foreign exchange, the domestic currency opened stronger at 82.67.
+It is trading at 82.73 against the dollar, registering a gain of 7 paise from its previous close.
+On Tuesday, the Indian rupee closed at 82.80 against the US dollar.

+Also Read: Hero launched 2023 Karizma XMR 210 in India: Price, features

-The dollar index, which gauges the US dollar’s strength against a basket of six currencies, fell 0.08 to 103.48.Foreign Institutional Investors (FIIs) were net sellers in the Indian capital markets as they offloaded shares worth Rs 495.17 crore.
+Meanwhile, the dollar index, which gauges the greenback’s strength against a basket of six currencies, rose 0.08% to 103.61.Foreign Institutional Investors (FIIs) were net buyers in the Indian capital markets on Tuesday as they bought equities worth Rs 61.51 crore.

 Post Your Comments